 Bike Tours Malaga had it all.

-Goal of the Day – Day Trips From Malaga
+Day Trips From Malaga

 Our main objective, and what we’ve done in the past, is to hop on and go for short day trips outside the town or city we are staying at.
 This almost happened with Malaga.

-Malaga is located along the Meditterrean Sea.
+Malaga is located along the Mediterranean Sea.
 The terrain is flat and easy to get around.
 Plus, there are bike paths that circle around the beaches as well.
 So we thought we’d hit the road and go for another one of our 25 or more mile bike tours.

 We got as far as two kilometers from Malaga.
 Why?

-It wasn’t because the roads stopped being good, or that there was no where to go.
-But Malaga’s beaches will keep you here for days so we decided to keep it within the coastal city-limits and it turned out to be one of our best days yet.
+It wasn’t because the roads stopped being good, or that there was nowhere to go.
+But Malaga’s beaches will keep you here for days, so we decided to keep it within the coastal city limits, and it turned out to be one of our best days yet.

 That’s the beauty of renting bikes, you don’t have a set agenda or anywhere to be.